tonimrga/chat-gpt-travel-planner/README.md

-Simple terminal app for generating travel plans.
+Simple terminal app for generating travel plans created with Node.js and OpenAI API.